What led Google to abandon Google Glass

 The end of an era: what led Google to end development of the device?

-The device was intended to revolutionize the way people interacted with technology, but it never quite lived up to its lofty expectations.
+The device was intended to revolutionize the way people interacted with technology, but it never lived up to its lofty expectations.

 The device was too expensive and too difficult for most people to use, making it an impractical choice for everyday use.

-In addition, there were serious concerns about privacy and security when using a device that could record video and audio at any time.
+Additionally, there were serious concerns about privacy and security when using a device that could record video and audio at any time.

 Another factor that contributed to the end of Google Glass development was public perception.

-Lessons learned: What can other companies learn from Google's experience with Google Glass?
+Lessons Learned: What can other companies learn from Google's experience with Google Glass?

-An important issue was the high cost of production, which translated into an expensive price for consumers.
+A major issue was the high cost of production, which translated into an expensive price for consumers.

 The device had a built-in camera and microphone, which raised red flags among privacy advocates.